Unfitted Spectral Element Method for interfacial models: Unfitted spectral element method

-However, when dealing with interface elements, specifically for $K \in \mathcal{T}_{\Gamma,h}$, a more sophisticated algorithm is required.
-This is because our integral regions are arbitrary and implicitly defined through a level set.
-Two primary approaches exist in this context: one can either adjust the weights to suit the irregular domain or reposition the nodes to best fit the integration domain.
+However, when dealing specifically with interface elements, $K \in \mathcal{T}_{\Gamma,h}$, a more sophisticated algorithm is required.
+This is because our integral regions are arbitrary and implicitly defined through a level-set.
+Two main approaches exist in this context: one can either adjust the weights or reposition the nodes to best fit the irregular integration domain.

 In our implementation, we choose an algorithm developed by Saye, as described in \cite{Saye2015}, which falls into the latter category.
 This choice was motivated by the fact that we are dealing with especially high-order polynomials.
-Indeed, for $p$-convergence, we rapidly run into machine precision complications/limitations and methods targeting weight adjustments require significantly more nodes to achieve comparable accuracy.
-Furthermore, other available techniques were originally designed with simplex elements in mind, making their adaptation and implementation for our rectangular meshes less straightforward.
+Indeed, for $p$-convergence, we quickly encounter machine precision issues or limitations, and methods that aim to adjust weights require a significantly larger number of nodes to achieve comparable accuracy.
+Furthermore, other available techniques were originally designed with simplex elements in mind, making their adaptation and implementation for our rectangular meshes less nature.

-We only summarize the method here, specifically for two dimensions, and refer interested readers to \cite{Saye2015} for full details and generality.
-A crucial requirement for the algorithm is for $\Gamma$ to be a local graph, i.e., $\Gamma \vert_K = \Phi(\vec{x}), \; \vec{x} \in K$ for any $K \in \mathcal{T}_{\Gamma,h}$.
-Hence, our numerical grid must be fine enough to describe the problem's geometry.
-Assumption \ref{ass:InterfIntersects} is generally sufficient or otherwise, only a minimal refinement is needed to satisfy the graph condition.
-Again, we emphasize that in our implementation, the finite elements are two-dimensional, square-shaped, and that the basis functions are defined through interpolation about the LGL points.
+We only summarize the method here, specifically for 2D, and refer interested readers to \cite{Saye2015} for full details and generality.
+A crucial requirement for the algorithm is for $\Gamma$ to be a local graph, i.e., $\Gamma \vert_K = \Phi(x,y), \; (x,y) \in K$ for any $K \in \mathcal{T}_{\Gamma,h}$.
+Hence, our numerical grid must be fine enough with respect to the problem's geometry.
+From Assumption \ref{ass:InterfIntersects}, only a minor extra refinement may be needed, in the worst case scenario, to satisfy the graph condition.
+For context, we re-state that our elements are two-dimensional, square-shaped, and the basis functions defined through interpolation about the 2D LGL points.